DdEeXx3/UI_Kit/docs/doc4.md

 ## Color

 Next thing is color of the button.
-We created by default 6 classes with colors used on your page.
+We created by default 7 classes with colors used on your page.
 Every class describes color of its name.
 Every color can be changed and it will be described in the next chapters:
 - "button-primary",
 - "button-secondary",
 - "button-teritary",
 - "button-success",
 - "button-error",
+- "button-warning",
-- "button-warning".
+- "button-link".

 ```html
 <!DOCTYPE html>